-The Huntington Beach Police Department and Golden West are hosting two self-defense and awareness training classes in response to the incident, officials said.
+The Huntington Beach Police Department and Golden West are hosting two self-defense and awareness training classes in response to the on-campus crime.

-"This is a problem that affected our city as well as other cities," said Nilda Patino de Berndt, community relations specialist for the police department.
+"This is a problem that affected our city as well as other cities," said Nilda Patino de Berndt, community relations specialist for the Police Department.

 The college contacted the department after a student was kidnapped on campus and sexually assaulted.
-The female victim was walking to her car in the parking lot about 5:30 p.m.
+The victim was walking to her car in the parking lot about 5:30 p.m.
 March 5 when she was attacked by an unknown male, officials said.